 The VA disability claim process can be difficult and frustrating, and it often takes years to obtain a final resolution.
 Veterans can expedite VA compensation claims due to financial hardship, advanced age, or terminal illness.

 The VA prioritizes claims in which the claimant is terminally ill.
 A veteran can request that his claim be expedited based on a terminal illness, but he should provide the VA with evidence of their terminal illness in order for the VA to flash the file.

 Evidence of a terminal illness can take the form of a medical opinion or a note from a treating physician that states your illness is an end-stage disease that cannot be cured or adequately treated.

 Asbestos Trust Fund Claims

-Because asbestos has a number of unique and useful properties, including strength, flexibility, lightweight, and resistance to electricity, heat, and fire, hundreds of companies used the mineral in their manufacturing processes, equipment and machinery, products, and facilities.
+Because asbestos has a number of unique and useful properties, including strength, flexibility, lightweight, and resistance to electricity, heat, and fire, hundreds of companies use the mineral in their manufacturing processes, equipment machinery, products, and facilities.

 Similarly to claims filed with the VA, trust funds require documentation regarding your official diagnosis - generally, this includes your physician's diagnosis and statement, evidence of site exposure to asbestos, and medical documentation showing that asbestos affected your health.

 We Offer Support and Assistance to All Navy Veterans and Their Families

 Victims of asbestos who served in the Navy and developed a malignant illness have the right to seek compensation that could cover the overwhelming costs that come with medical treatment and hospitalization and may provide additional sums for pain and suffering.